Recalculation of the Pennsylvania Telecommunications Relay Service Surcharge

 Please direct any questions regarding the TRS Surcharge remittance to Mr. Eric Jeschke at (717) 783-3850 or firstname.lastname@example.org.

-Before the Pennsylvania Public Utility Commission (Commission) is the establishment the Pennsylvania Telecommunications Relay Service (TRS or Relay) surcharge funding mechanism (TRS surcharge) for the period July 1, 2017 through June 30, 2020.13 The past two years, our annual TRS surcharge recalculation has been the source of some considerable debate among the Commissioners.
+Before the Commission is the establishment the Pennsylvania Telecommunications Relay Service surcharge funding mechanism (TRS surcharge) for the period July 1, 2019 through June 30, 2020.13 The past two years, our annual TRS surcharge recalculation has been the source of some considerable debate among the Commissioners.

 JOHN F. COLEMAN, Jr.,